 This partnership is designed to address the hazards within the construction industry, and to promote and recognize a jobsite controlled by a contractor having demonstrated a safety and health program that meets or exceeds OSHA's recommended practices for safety and health programs.
 The partnership agreement is an effective tool for ensuring safety at the project.
 It will serve to establish a cooperative effort in ensuring safety and maintaining an open line of communication between OSHA and contractors on the worksite.
 The partnership is consistent with OSHA's long-range efforts to develop a contractor and government partnership approach to safety management.
 It allows for better use of OSHA resources and innovation in safety management and encourages increased participation in the safety process from the construction community.

 B. Partners

-The partners are the Occupational Safety and Health Administration (OSHA), Dallas Area Office (DAO) and Azteca Enterprises.
+The partners are the Occupational Safety and Health Administration (OSHA), Dallas Area Office (DAO) and McCarthy, Vaughn- A Joint Venture dba McCarthy Vaughn Partnership (McCarthy Vaughn Partnership).

 II.
 PURPOSE / SCOPE